antiboredom/ffmpeg-explorer/README.md

 A work in progress web tool to explore FFmpeg.
 Please log [issues/suggestions](https://github.com/antiboredom/ffmpeg-explorer/issues).
 Made with [svelte](https://svelte.dev/), [xyflow](https://github.com/wbkd/react-flow/tree/xyflow), and [ffmpeg.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm).

+Contributions are welcome!
+Take a look at the todo list below if you'd like to add a new feature, or the issues page if you want to try to fix a bug.

 To run in dev mode:

 ```bash